How gold open access may make things worseIn: science politics

 One might argue that this forecast is absurd, the journals compete for authors!
 This argument forgets that we are not free to choose where we publish: only publications in high-ranking journals will secure your job in science.
 These journals are the most selective of all journals.
 In the extreme cases, they only publish 8% of all submitted articles.
 This is an expensive practice as even the rejected articles generate some costs.
 It is hence not surprising that also among open access journals, APCs correlate with their standing in the rankings and hence their selectivity (Nature Communications being hence just a case in point).
 It is reasonable to assume that authors in the future scenario will do the same they are doing now: compete not for the most non-selective journals (i.e., the cheapest), but for the most selective ones (i.e., the most expensive).
 Why should that change, only because now everybody is free to read the articles?
 The new publishing model would even exacerbate this pernicious tendency, rather than mitigate it.
 After all, it is already (wrongly) perceived that the selective journals publish the best science (they publish the least reliable science).
 If APCs become predictors of selectivity because selectivity is expensive, nobody will want to publish in a journal without or with low APCs, as this will carry the stigma of not being able to get published in the expensive/selective journals.

-One might then fall back on the argument that at least Fiat will compete with Peugeot for APCs, but that forgets that a physicist cannot publish their work in a biology journal.
+One might then fall back on the argument that at least journal-equivalent Fiat will compete with Journal of Peugeot for APCs, but that forgets that a physicist cannot publish their work in a biology journal.
 Then one might argue that mega-journals publish all research, but given the constant consolidation processes in unregulated markets (which is alive and well also in the publishing market as was recently reported), there quickly won’t be many of these around any more.
 As a consequence, they are, again, free to increase prices.
 No matter how I try to turn the arguments around, I only see incentives for price hikes that will render the new system just as unsustainable as the current one, only worse: failure to pay leads to a failure to make your discovery public and no #icanhazpdf or Sci-Hub can mitigate that.
-Again, as before, this kind of scenario can only be worse than what we have now.
+Again, as in all scenarios and aspects discussed above, also this kind of scenario can only be worse than what we have now.

 In the end, it seems the trust in ‘market forces’ and ‘competition’ to solve these problems for us is about as baseless and misguided as the entire neoliberal ideology from which this pernicious faith springs.

 Obviously, the alternative to gold OA cannot be a subscription model.
 What we need is a modern scholarly infrastructure, around which there can be a thriving marketplace of services for these academic crown jewels, but the booty stays in-house.
+We already have many such service providers and we know that their costs are at most 10% of what the legacy publishers currently charge.
 How can we afford such a host of modern functionalities and get rid of the pernicious journal rank at the same time?

 Institutions with sufficient subscription budgets and the motivation to reform will first have to coordinate with each other to safeguard the back issues.
 Surprisingly, there are still some quite substantial technical hurdles, but, for instance, a cleverly designed combination of automated, single-click inter-library loan, LOCKSS and Portico by the participating institutions, should be able to cover the overwhelming part of the back archives.
 For whatever else remains, there still is Sci-Hub et al.